preethirmani/TestSpecifiations/TestCases.md

-the function multiplication will return the product of two numbers the functions takes 2 arguments the 2 arguments are 2 numbers we would expect multiplication(2, 3) will return 6
+the function multiplication will return the product of two numbers the functions takes 2 arguments the 2 arguments are 2 numbers the 2 arguments are 2 negative numbers the 2 areguments are 1 negative and 1 positive number the 2 arguments are 1 number and 0 we would expect multiplication(2, 3) will return 6 we would expect multiplication(-2, -3) will return 6 we would expect multiplication(2, -3) will return -6 we would expect multiplication(2, 0) will return 0

 # Test Specs
 1. Expect multiplication(2, 3) to return 6